 Component 3: Fine Motor Development

-Learning Goal 3.a: Children develop small muscle control, strength, and coordination.
+Standard 3.a: Children develop small-muscle control, strength, and coordination.

 - Hold onto a toy when it is handed to them